Humid Day

 can’t breathe,

-such wet heat
+such wet, bluff heat

-a stuck stride,
+stuck in stride,

-gluey enough to catch mice,
+enough to stop mice,

-and the feet of birds.
+and the feet of birds,

-this quicklime of humidity,
+in this quicklime of oxygen,

-bled, bled, bled--to die
+bled, bled, bled

-in a motionless war.
+to die in motionless war.

 =======================================